Transvaginal Mesh Lawyer

-Transvaginal mesh is a medical product used to treat some conditions that can affect women.
+Transvaginal mesh is a medical device used to treat some conditions that can affect women.

 Modern mesh devices are made from polypropylene, a type of plastic, that is woven into mesh and coated in material to reduce the risk of infection.

 Many lawsuits have been filed against the makers of transvaginal mesh seeking compensation for injuries caused by the device.
-Our legal team is currently investigating and gathering information about these cases.
+Our transvaginal mesh lawyers are currently investigating and gathering information about these cases.

 What is Transvaginal Mesh Used For?